openfaas/docs/docs/deployment/kubernetes.md

 #### Notes for Raspberry Pi & 32-bit ARM (armhf)

-Use `k3sup` to install OpenFaaS, it will determine the correct files to use to install OpenFaaS.
+Use `arkade` to install OpenFaaS, it will determine the correct files to use to install OpenFaaS.

 For a complete tutorial on setting up OpenFaaS for Raspberry Pi / 32-bit ARM using Kubernetes see the following blog post from Alex Ellis: [Will it Cluster?](https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/).